WeeeverAlex/Jogo-Wever/README.md

 # Loving-Flies
 Loving Flies, is a game where you need to give a fly some love!
-Hope you enjoy!
 <br>
-It was made using pygame!
+It was made with pygame!
 <br>
 There are still things I need to add and fix, but this is my first release.
 <br>
-ENJOY!
+Hope you enjoy it!